MetaGLM/glm-cookbook/README_en.md

 ## Recent Update 🔥

-+ 🔥 2024-02-04: The warehouse has updated the list of interesting GLMs, welcome to experience it!
++ 🔥 2024-02-04: The warehouse has updated the list of [Fun GLMs](asset/glms.md), welcome to experience it!
 The basic tutorial has basically covered the content of the GLM-4 API document.
 Welcome to experience it!

 ## Quick Start 🚀